- A

 -

-Learn about the calculation and filing of switched access rates and CAF ICC support along with NECA’s Tariff No. 6, as well as our business data services tool.
-Topics include: ARC and CAF ICC calculation; implementation of the FCC’s switched rate transitions; rate and support filings with the FCC and support filings with USAC, along with audit support resources; services included and benefits of participating in NECA’s Tariff No. 6; BDS tool overview; and how rates are calculated.
-This class is for ILEC employees and consultants who want to learn more about the benefits and resources available to companies who opted in to incentive-based regulation for their BDS services.
-The discussion on switched access and CAF ICC support will benefit rate-of-return companies participating in our TS pool.
+Learn about NECA’s Tariff No. 6 and our business data services tool.
+Topics include services and benefits of participating in NECA’s Tariff No. 6, a demo of NECA’s BDS tool and how rates are calculated.
+This class is for ILEC employees and consultants who want to learn more about the benefits and resources available to companies that opted into incentive-based regulation for their BDS services.

 -